 Who would have thought that our lust for a mint chip ice cream cone could be solely satisfied with a pre-packaged protein bar?
 Yet, here we are.
 Free of antibiotics, hormones, and anything artificial, this plant-based bar is a top-tier pick—especially if you’re vegan and into that organic life.

 In all transparency, we were slightly surprised that this protein bar made our best-of list.
 Just like Kind, the Clif brand has fallen under some scrutiny, most notably for its traditional bar’s sky-high sugar content that rivals that of a candy bar (more than 20 grams, to be exact).
 However, we like to think of ourselves as open-minded, and thus welcomed the whey-infused new kid on the block with open arms.
-Not only was it one of our favorites taste-wise, the majority of ingredients are organic, and, at only five grams, it has way less sugar than the traditional bar.
+Not only was it one of our favorites taste-wise, but the majority of ingredients also are organic, and, at only five grams, it has way less sugar than the traditional bar.

 According to Condell, it’s best to rely on real food (aka nothing processed, aka not protein bars) to meet nutrition needs, but protein bars can be a helpful option when you’re on the go or pressed for time.